Ale-JRD/Trads/content/post/index-T1.md

 However, the fact that this cabin was built for Frizione meant that this dried meat was also intended for Frizione to eat.

-「,,,,,,Does the First Princess also eat dried meat?」
+“,,,,,,Does the First Princess also eat dried meat?”

 Thinking about it rationally, it wasn’t a surprising fact.

 But still, a princess eating dried meat didn’t quite seem to match in his mind.

-「Well, she is Vihera’s older sister, so it’s possible they have a similar sense of taste.」
+“Well, she is Vihera’s older sister, so it’s possible they have a similar sense of taste.”

 He had traveled together with Vihera and shared meals on many occasions.